Akihiko Ureshino: Works and commentary

 The problem is the positioning of these two within the KOF: Maximum Impact series.
 Ureshino noted that while Kyo was relegated to a more comical and minor role in the first game, the Meira siblings did not stand out as strong protagonists and wanted the original net animation Another Day and Maximum Impact 2 give them a better portrayal.
 SNK said that Terry's great popularity among players made him one of the most used characters for every installment of the series.
 In the "Ash Saga" Kyo, Iori, and Chizuru's Three Sacred Treasures play a major role in the "Orochi demon Returns" type story, and in the previous "Nests Saga," Kyo was involved in the story to some extent, but not Iori, in terms of the connections with the new protagonist K'.
 However, the Miera brothers were the main focus of the Maximum Impact spin-offs relegating Kyo and Iori for the first time to minor characters.
 Both the Ash arc and Maximum Impact games were developed at the same time which resulted in Kyo and Iori still playing a major role in the Another Day original video animation that promotes Maximum Impact 2.
 In an interview, Ureshino stated that after he wrote The King of Fighters '96 until 2001 light novels, he was asked by a production company to write a novel on The King of Fighters 2003.
 However, the project ended due to a loss of communication with him.

 Ureshino is also involved in the Fatal Fury characters which he also oversees in The King of Fighters.
 He oversees a similar relationship in rivals but more brutal between hero Terry Bogard who seeks to avenge his father Jeff murderered at the hands of Geese Howard.
 However, for upcoming installments, Terry only wishes to defeat Geese for his father's honor which accidentally leads to Geese's death in Real Bout Fatal Fury when Geese rejects salvation and dies, abandoning all connections he had and wanted to dissolve.
-Though Ureshino has not talked about working in the upcoming Fatal Fury sequel Fatal Fury: City of the Wolves, he sees the older Terry from Garou: Mark of the Wolves as a more fatherly character having issues adopting Rock Howard and trying his best to write them together in KOF: Maximum Impact which takes place before Garou under his own request.
 Ureshino laments not being able to write his own Fatal Fury novels as SNK had been restricting Garou novelizations was that they had already teamed up with Kodansha and were planning to develop an official story called Garou Densetsu Seiden on a large scale, whether as a comic or a novel.
 Ureshino thinsk that was probably why he had approached Gamest Z Bunko prior to this about a novelization of Fatal Fury 3 and been turned down.